Thursday, August 20, 2009

 Beans (Broad, Kidney, Red, Chickpeas, etc.)

 All beans are an interesting mix of plant protein and carbohydrates.
-This is why it makes sense to eat beans together with carbohydrates, even though they are a protein: they can be digested by the same stomach juices as carbohydrates are.
+This is why it makes sense to eat beans together with carbohydrates, even though they are a protein: the can be digested by the same stomach juices as carbohydrates are.
 In fact, beans alone are not complete proteins, but combined with a grain are complete as a meal.
 So it is important to eat beans with other grain products.
+In switching away from a diet dominated by meat, beans are our best friends!
+They are hugely versatile and can be prepared in many different tasty ways.
+The Internet is full of delicious recipes, many being traditional recipes from across the world, which adds some excitement to your kitchen!
+I found a suggestion that, as you eat more beans, you need to increase your water-intake, in order to properly handle the higher fiber content in your diet.
+So there is another added benefit of beans: they will encourage you to drink more water.
+And water, as we know, is the ‘elixir of life’.

 Seeds (including pumpkin and squash)